dankrad/rsacash/bounty-instances.md

 ## Challenge 0 -- CLAIMED

 This bounty has now been claimed.
-That means you cannot
+That means you cannot redeem this bounty anymore but obviously feel free to use it to test your algorithms.

 ```
 Modulus:  0xbdbbd27309fc78576ef48a2ed1fd835f9a35c4b23ab4191d476fc54245a04c588af